 Along with counselling, I also provide clinical supervision.
 This is conducted within a person-centred framework, providing a nurturing opportunity for therapists to discuss their work.
 In supervision, I aim to be both supportive and challenging, with a view to helping the therapist operate at their best, support their clients and feel supported themselves.
 This is a service that I extend to counsellors in-training, at a reduced fee.

 Working for over three years for the NHS as part of their staff support service has given me an insight into the challenges that staff in a high pressure environment face.
 I also worked for nearly twenty years at a large international Company, so understand only too well the issues that can arise.
 Given that many of us spend the majority of our time at work, when life proves challenging, work can be a very unhappy place to be.
 I provide employee support for a wide range of issues.
 This could be a fall out between colleagues, managing workload or indeed personal issues that are making it hard to focus on the day job.

-I work for an organisation that operates entirely across the platform of ‘Zoom’ and provides therapy both in the UK and overseas.
+Much of my work now takes place entirely across the platform of ‘Zoom’ and I provide therapy to clients, both in the UK and overseas.
 This gives me a wonderful opportunity to enable clients to access counselling wherever they are in the world!
-This method of working has enabled clients to receive support even during the pandemic and has proved both popular and successful.
+This method of working has allowed clients to receive support even during the pandemic and has proved both popular and successful.

 Support for Students

 I also provide therapy for counsellors-in-training and support those who have a requirement to receive counselling as part of their university study requirements.
 I find it very enjoyable working with young adults and helping them to explore how therapy might help them and their future clients.